jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 - have a main script so that people can run the file from terminal, with --help functionality
 - have a colab notebook with xreg installed so that people can run it online
 - write a readme and add some interactive warning and errors if ct segmentation is not provided, give a direct link to the total segmentator would be perfect.

+# [Update Log]

+Apr 20, 2023

+automatic pipeline for 2d3d registration.

+Published our python package.
+Working on writing tutorials and documentations for users and developers.
+That is the last part of our expected deliverables.
+Our maximum deliverable is the visualization part, which is also in progress.